vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 [...]

 It says: "You still think of the art <br>
-of the worlds, that some folks called 'signs.' <br>
+of the things, that some folks called 'signs.' <br>
 Why you still think 'bout those ink lines. <br>
 Now she is dead, they killed her heart."